amzn/style-dictionary/README.md

 $ style-dictionary build
 ```

-Take a look at the documentation for the example code
+Take a look at the documentation for the example code.

 ## Style Properties